 As of the record date, LSB Funding held 13.4% of our outstanding common stock.
 As a result of the issuance of common stock contemplated by this Proposal No. 1, LSB Funding would increase its ownership percentage to 62.3%.
-Thus, LSB Funding would increase its already significant voting power with respect to our shares as well as its influence over our business and affairs if it chooses to do so.
-For instance, LSB Funding would be able to significantly affect most matters brought before the stockholders, including the election of all directors and the approval of mergers and other business combination transactions.
-In addition, as a result of the issuance of common stock contemplated by this Proposal No. 1, certain other investors would become beneficial owners of 1% or more of our common stock and, as such, would have increased voting power with respect to our shares and also would possibly be able to exert influence over our business and affairs if they chose to do so.
+Thus, each such holder would increase its already significant voting power with respect to our shares as well as its influence over our business and affairs if it chooses to do so.
+In addition, as a result of the issuance of common stock contemplated by this Proposal No. 1, certain other investors would become beneficial owners of 1% or more of our common stock and, as such, would have significant voting power with respect to our shares and also would possibly be able to exert substantial influence over our business and affairs if they chose to do so.
+Any such person or persons would likely to be able to affect the outcome of all matters brought before the stockholders, including the election of all directors and the approval of mergers and other business combination transactions.
 Such increases in ownership percentage may make it more difficult for other investors to affect the outcome of stockholder votes.